 If capacity is challenged, the legal standards in Texas for determining the existence of mental capacity for purposes of executing a will or a deed are substantially the same as mental capacity for executing a contract.
 To have the requisite mental capacity, the testator or grantor must appreciate the effect of what is happening and understand the nature and consequences of the act and of the business being transacted.
 Bach v.
 Hudson, 596 S.W.2d 673, 675-76 (Tex.Civ.App.-Corpus Christi 1980, no writ).

-5 Aloysius A. Leopold, Land Titles and Title Examination $\$ 32.15 (Texas Practice 3d ed.
+Citations in the Comment; Oklahoma Title Examination Standards, Std.
+4.2; 5 Aloysius A. Leopold, Land Titles and Title Examination § 32.15 (Texas Practice 3d ed.
 2005).

 Standard 10.30.
 Guardians